Hampter121/Password-generator/README.md

 # info

-your password is most likely not secure passwords like example: "Hamptersgottaball" can be cracked in under two minutes so this program generates passwords that are verty secure
+your password is most likely not secure passwords like example: "Hamptersgottaball" can be cracked in under two minutes so this program generates passwords that are very secure

 # Examples
 &We\#I==Ebp,9B:{j-